adur1990/Pass-for-macOS/README.md

 * [Contributing](#contributing)

 ## Requirements
-* macOS Sierra or later
+* macOS Mojave or later
 * `pass` (obviously)
 * The first line of the password file has to be the password, the second line has to start with `login:`, `user:` or `username:`, followed by your username.
 All other lines after that are not considered.
 See the following example: